Brain Age: Train Your Brain in Minutes a Day!: International release

 The positive sales figures and overall reception in Japan led to Brain Age being released in various countries around the world.
 In the North American market, the game is known as Brain Age: Train Your Brain in Minutes a Day and was released on April 17, 2006, and included 108 Sudoku puzzles of different levels of difficulty.
 Nintendo gave out copies of the North American version of Brain Age at the 2006 Game Developers Conference.
 They also shipped free retail versions to special members of the Nintendo NSider Forums.
 Both groups received their copies before the official release date.
 It has also been given away to certain retailers with the purchase of a Nintendo DS Lite.

-The game was released as Dr Kawashima's Brain Training: How Old Is Your Brain? in the UK and Ireland.
+The game was released as Dr Kawashima's Brain Training: How Old Is Your Brain? in the UK, Australia and Ireland.
 Like the American version, this version also features Sudoku.
 All 3 parts are saved on one cartridge.
 In the UK, its initial television commercials featured Chris Tarrant.
 Nicole Kidman, Ronan Keating, and Patrick Stewart feature in current European commercials for the Brain Age series.

 Nintendo Australia featured an ad campaign that coincided with its Australian release.
 During the period of June 15 to July 17, 2006, Nintendo Australia stated that for every copy of Brain Age purchased, Nintendo would donate $1.00 to Alzheimer's Australia.

 The game was one of the launch titles for the DS Lite in South Korea, along with English Training: Have Fun Improving Your Skills!.
 It was released on January 18, 2007.